I'll Be Gone in the Dark (TV series)

 I'll Be Gone in the Dark is an American true crime documentary television series directed by Liz Garbus, Elizabeth Wolff, Myles Kane and Josh Koury, revolving around Michelle McNamara as she writes a book about and investigates the Golden State Killer.
 The original six-part series premiered on June 28, 2020, on HBO, and concluded on August 2, 2020.
 A special episode premiered on June 21, 2021.

 Premise

 Michelle McNamara lived a quiet life, but as her family slept, she spent the night investigating and writing a book about the Golden State Killer, delving into the world of online chat rooms and crime blogs.
-She hid her addiction to opioids which ultimately contributed to her death prior to the completion of her book.
+She hid her addiction to opioids, which ultimately contributed to her death prior to the completion of her book.

+The title of the book and documentary is taken from a threat made by the Golden State Killer during his 1976 attack upon his tenth victim, then-15-year-old Kris Pedretti, to whom he said, "Do what I say or I'll kill you and be gone in the dark".

 Episodes

 Production

 In April 2018, HBO Documentary Films acquired rights to I'll Be Gone in the Dark by Michelle McNamara, with plans to adapt the book into a docuseries, with her husband Patton Oswalt serving as an executive producer.
 Production on the series began on April 24, 2018.
 In May 2018, it was announced Liz Garbus would direct the series.
 McNamara's researcher Paul Haynes and crime journalist Billy Jensen, both of whom helped Oswalt finish the book, were signed on as co-executive producers.
 The series features interviews with detectives, survivors, family members, and Amy Ryan narrating excerpts from McNamara's book.